Proc3ss/reVEmind/README.md

     You will still need to import future logs, however the log folder should be saved.
 So all you need to do next time is just 'Actions > Import'

+    **Even though the location you select is saved, if you go to 'Select Folder' again it does not default to the location you picked.. if that makes sense.
+Just trust me, you only have to pick the location once.

 <script>